Location:

 Since 2015 this Pierce-Arrow changed hands.
 We note the owner of record at the time of photography.

-I prepared this feature in concert with the 1935 Model 845 Convertible Coupe Roadster—good for comparison between the straight-8 and V-12 variants.
+I prepared this profile in concert with the 1935 Model 845 Convertible Coupe Roadster—good for comparison between the straight-8 and V-12 variants.
 But this sparkling roadster gives us opportunity to comment on Chief Engineer Karl Wise, suggesting a swansong in curvaceous teal-metallic costume.

 For that matter, I pumped the contrast and did not worry about whether the product appears too fabricated.
 More than I expected, I like the design.
 And I believe the Model 1245 Convertible Coupe Roadster is perhaps a better representation of the high-classic V-12 Pierce-Arrow than its closed-coupe Silver Arrow brethren (meaning the production cars).
 If we trace the design to the Model 1242, the first of the V-12 roadsters, we find continuity in this exclusive, open-car concept.
 These are not bread-and-butter offerings for a marque so conservative as Pierce-Arrow, but they are attention-grabbing.
 And with purpose.
 So of course this Model 1245 is the 1935 Chicago Auto Show car.